KantaraInitiative/wg-otto/minutes/065-otto_minutes-2-22-2017.md

 2. Participant extends Organization.
 Properties:
+- operates - link to Entities
 - registeredBy - A link to an RegistrationAuthority or a Registration Authority object (maybe more efficient to send all the data).
-- registration_authority_identifier - The id issued by the federation
+- participant_identifier - The id issued by the registration
-to this Participant.
+authority to this Participant.
-- operates - link to Entities
 - memberOf - Link to Federation or Federation ID?

 3. Federation extends Organization